sw704e21/dmiai/README.md

 <a href="https://github.com/amboltio/DM-i-AI/tree/main">Click here</a> for getting started with Emily.
 Emily can assist you with developing the required API endpoints for the use cases.
 Together with every use case a predefined and documented template is provided to ensure correct API endpoints for the specific use case.
 The use cases have been build on top of the <a href="https://fastapi.tiangolo.com/">FastAPI</a> framework, and should be used to specify endpoints in every use case.

-<h2>Slack Channel</h2>
+<h2>Discord Channel</h2>
-Come meet and talk to other competitors of the event on our Slack channel.
-Discuss the use cases with eachother or get in touch with any of the Ambolt staff, to solve eventual issues or questions that may arise during the competition. <a href="https://join.slack.com/t/ambolt-workspace/shared_invite/zt-x3v58h8z-3R2NX62fjoxRyXAabx1wIQ">Join here!</a> <br>
+Come meet and talk to other competitors of the event on our Discord channel.
+Discuss the use cases with eachother or get in touch with any of the Ambolt staff, to solve eventual issues or questions that may arise during the competition. <a href="https://discord.gg/EPMjWgpJ">Join here!</a> <br>

 <h2>Submission</h2>